ImTheCurse/HiddenInPlainSight/README.md

 ```
 ./HIPS -i enc_file.png -d
 ```
-Decoded file will be saved to HiddenInPlainSight directory.
+Encoded image and Decoded file will be saved to results directory.

 ## Disclaimer